d-asensio/cabify-shopping-cart/README.md

 #### Pricing rules

-The pricing rules are defined as an object containing products and discounts:
+Pricing rules are defined as an object containing products and discounts:

 ```js
 const pricingRules = {